 Structural Richness and Lyrical Excess

 For some, the lyrical amplitude risks excess, tipping at times into sentimentality or self-regard.
 But the novel’s stylistic ambition aligns with its emotional stakes.
-Its subject matter on familial collapse, psychic wounding, failed love, and self-reinvention, demands not sparseness but density.
-Hence, the language must strain to contain the weight of memory.
-Within the domain of literary fiction, Conroy carves a space where style becomes both atmosphere and argument.
+Its subject matter on familial breakdown, psychic wounding, failed love, and self-reinvention, demands not sparseness but density.
+Consequently, the prose must struggle to hold the pressure of memory.
+Within the domain of literary fiction, Conroy carves a space where his style serves as both atmosphere and argument.

 Art as Survival

-Art does not appear in the novel as decoration or indulgence.
-It emerges as the only available structure for holding what neither character can express directly.
-Savannah’s poetry carries the force of what she cannot name in conversation.
-Her verses are jagged and incantatory, filled with images that strain against coherence.
+Art serves a functional role in the novel, not just an ornamental one.
+It is the only available structure capable of holding the truths neither character can express directly.
+Savannah’s poetry bears the power of what she cannot name; her verses are jagged and incantatory, filled with images that strain against coherence.
 Tom’s narration moves differently, winding through memory with caution and reluctance.
-Tom approaches memory with hesitation, while Savannah pushes against it with force.
-Each relies on form to contain what has overwhelmed the rest of their lives.
+While Tom approaches memory with tentativeness, Savannah attacks it with intensity.

-The novel treats artistic expression as a practical means of containment rather than emotional release.
-In the absence of clarity or stability, both Savannah and Tom use language to impose a degree of structure on experiences that defy coherence.
+The novel treats artistic expression as a practical means of containment, distinct from emotional release.
+Lacking clarity or stability, both siblings use language to impose order on experiences that defy easy comprehension.
 Their creative work does not resolve trauma, but it enables a partial engagement with it.
 Through narrative and poetry, they establish a controlled framework within which they can revisit the past without becoming overwhelmed by it.

 Characterization